-The ACCC identified a number of terms in grape supply agreements which may be considered unfair contract terms.
-The ACCC is assessing these agreements and may investigate traders who continue to have such terms in their standard form contracts.
-Contract terms that are declared by a court to be unfair contract terms are void and unenforceable.
+The ACCC identified a number of terms in grape supply agreements which may be considered unfair contract terms under the ACL.
+The ACCC is continuing to examine these agreements and seeks feedback from industry participants about these terms.

+Contractual terms that are deemed by a court to be unfair under the ACL are void and unenforceable.

-The supply agreements seen by the ACCC varied markedly, not only with regard to how price is determined, but also to the types of terms that were included in different supply agreements.
+The supply agreements seen by the ACCC varied markedly, not only with regard to how dealings are structured, but also to the types of terms that were included in different supply agreements.
 However, the ACCC has concerns about a number of similar types of terms across many of the written grape contracts seen during the market study.